emmy-aa/HC25-Emmy-Apaloo-Senior-Project/Bibliography.md

 ### 2. Zomato (https://www.zomato.com)

- Features: Formerly known as Urbanspoon, Zomato focuses on restaurant listings, user reviews, and features like photo-heavy menus.
+ Features: Formerly known as Urbanspoon, Zomato is a primary source that focuses on restaurant listings, user reviews, and features like photo-heavy menus.

  Pros: Extensive restaurant database with a global reach.
 Menu photos are particularly useful for smaller businesses without updated websites.